 Perform an analysis on a QRadar offense, and retrieve CTI data from QRadar Advisor and IBM Watson in STIX format.

+Map a given QRadar rule to MITRE ATT&CK tactics.

-The package also includes three workflow examples to demonstrate the usage of the above three functions.
+The package also includes four workflow examples to demonstrate the usage of the above four functions.